-After three seasons of playing second fiddle at Barcelona, the former Arsenal captain looks the ideal choice to become the fulcrum of Jose Mourinho's new-look side
+After three seasons of playing second fiddle at Barcelona, the former Arsenal captain looks the perfect choice to become the fulcrum of Jose Mourinho's new-look side

 By Liam Twomey in Rio de Janeiro